simh/simh/README.md

 - Display current NOAUTOSIZE status in SHOW VERSION output.
 - Extend logical name support to include optional unique names for units as well as devices.
 - Add extended register sanity checks including duplicate name detection.
 Fixed simulator devices with duplicate register names.
 - Simulators with video devices that may be enabled, no longer disable the screen saver until the video display is presented.
+Optionally enabling or disabling the OS screen saver by an environment variable.
+- More readable output of SHOW <dev>|<unit> with variable sized DEVICE and UNIT names.

 #### Changes to the PDP-11 and VAX simulators